 Can You Drive Farm Equipment Without a License?

 At Avonlea Farm Sales Ltd, we understand the needs of farmers as we were founded by farmers in 1988.
-We know that driving of farming equipment is essential for many farm operations.
+We know that driving farming equipment is essential for many farm operations.
 However, not everyone who works on a farm is able to hold a driver's license.
 From children of farmers who work on their family farm to labourers from foreign countries, there are times when unlicensed operators may need to drive farm equipment.
 In this post, we outline the basics of what all farmers should know about operating farming equipment without a license.

-We always recommend reviewing local laws to ensure that you are meeting the requirements set out by law.
-You may also wish to seek advice from your insurance provider to be certain that you are covered under your policy for the intended use.
+In this post, we highlight license requirements for driving a tractor on a roadway in Manitoba.
+We always recommend reviewing local laws to ensure that you are meeting the requirements in place in your province.
+You may also wish to seek advice from your insurance provider to be sure that you are covered under your policy for any intended use.

 Is a License Necessary to Operate Farming Equipment?